When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 For us, having enough money—whether wealth or income—is about buying time and choice.
 It’s about the freedom to make decisions that are most beneficial to our personal health, goals, and priorities.
 We don’t want to feel pressure to work simply to pay bills or stay afloat.

-Sometimes, those decisions can be financially detrimental.
+Sometimes, those decisions can be financially detrimental like switching from full-time to part-time work.

 Perhaps your employer has demanded you to start working longer shifts, overtime.
 Will you be able to say no?